pdbogen/go101/02-errors/slides.md

 * And `Must…` functions
   * `Must…` functions are wrappers around functions that return `error` that instead panic when the wrapped function would error.
   * i.e., `regexp.Compile` and `regexp.MustCompile`
-  * If a _static_ regular exprssion string is compiled and it has a syntax error, program probably can't continue; so `regexp.MustCompile` can be used to simply panic.
+  * If a _static_ regular expression string is compiled and it has a syntax error, program probably can't continue; so `regexp.MustCompile` can be used to simply panic.
     * You can do this at global scope, so the program discloses this error and exits immediately on startup.

 ---